Code-Institute-Submissions/code-institute-milestone-project-one/README.md

 ## Features
 * Navigation bar with page links (ALL PAGES) - Allows users to reach all available pages on the site, collapses to a "hamburger" menu on smaller screens so the UI is not cluttered.
 * Footer (ALL PAGES) - The "quick links" page menu, social icon links and copyright text box, fixed to the bottom of the screen, allows users to easily navigate without going back up to the navigation bar.
-Recognisable social icons easily display without labels, which site they direct to.
+Recognisable social icons display which site they direct to.

 * Landing Page CTA/Buttons - Immediately tells the user what the site is about and allows them to navigate directly to the corresponding pages.
-* About.html Features and Testimonials cards - These were used to break up what would other wise be a very fatiguing, text-heavy site, preventing cognitive overload.
+* About page Features and Testimonials cards - These were used to break up what would other wise be a very fatiguing, text-heavy site, preventing cognitive overload.
 * Hover.css - A third party hover "grow" animation applied to Nav items and cards.
 This gives the site a tactile, responsive feel and keeps the user interested.
 * Credits page table element - Used for the ability to scroll through the data (mix engineer credits) without taking up too much screen real estate and making the page tiring to look at.
 * Credits page video container - Embeded youtube videos, allowing users to hear examples of Daryl's work without leaving the site.